bastian-arman/df-image-search-engine/README.md

     ```

 ## Notes
-- Ensure that docker-compose are running on your system.
 - The setup.sh script configures the virtual environment and installs all necessary dependencies.
 - The run_server.sh script starts the streamlit server.
 according to the business processes.